juhoinkinen/Annif-wiki/Backend:-Maui.md

     annif loadvoc maui-en /path/to/Annif-corpora/vocab/yso-en.tsv

-Training the model on the Annif side is not necessary.
-However, a Maui model needs to be built for MauiService, see below.
+Training the model on the Annif side is not necessary or even possible.

 Test the model with a single document: